-If you find a property in our listings that you would like to view, it is advisable to visit and physically see it externally from the street first before arranging an internal viewing.
-To add your details to the viewing register, please complete our online registration form.
-We will email you back shortly afterwards with details of the next viewing.
-For more popular properties, we try to hold group viewings on a regular basis, so usually you should not have to wait more than 2 weeks until the next viewing.
-We try to give at least one week's notice of the viewing date.
+If you find a property in our listings that you'd like to view, it's advisable to visit and physically see it externally from the street first before arranging an internal viewing.
+To add your details to the viewing register, complete our online registration form.
+We'll email you back shortly afterwards with a request for further information to assess whether to invite you to view.
+We'll try to give at least one week's notice of the viewing date.

-If you have attended a viewing and wish to make an application, you can complete our Standard commercial tenancy application form.
+If you've attended a viewing and wish to make an application, you can complete our Standard commercial tenancy application form.

 You will need to fill out the form in full, and either upload or e-mail all the requested information to us at: firstname.lastname@example.org.
 The application form requests specific information about you and your business.
 If your application is shortlisted, you must provide all requested information.
 You will note that the onus is on the applicant to collect and append all references, and credit reports, including bank references.
 Failure to produce this supporting information will result in the application being rejected.
 Those applicants who do not currently run a business or hold business premises will need to submit a business plan.